 Definition of a Trade Secret

-As a VA business dispute lawyer in Charlottesville can explain, the United States government passed into law the Uniform Trade Secrets Act in 1979, which can be found in Civil Code § 3426.
+As a Virginia business dispute lawyer in Charlottesville can explain, the United States government passed into law the Uniform Trade Secrets Act in 1979, which can be found in Civil Code § 3426.
 Under Civil Code Sec.
 3426.1 (d).
 The majority of states in this country have adopted the Uniform Trade Secrets Act as the law that governs trade secrets in their state.
 According to the statute, a trade secret is defined as:

 Information, including a formula, pattern, compilation, program, device, method, technique, or process that: